 The stories of people being isolated, devalued, and left alone at the peripheries are front and centre.
 This cannot be unseen or unheard.

-While organizations across communities are doing the heavy lifting, as individuals we have the opportunity to create micro-level, cultural shifts that will pave the way for positive outcomes.
+While organizations across communities are doing the heavy lifting, as individuals we have the opportunity to create micro-level, cultural shifts that will pave the way for a more positive future.

 We cannot be afraid to call out injustice.